NordeaOSS/nordea-analytics/docs/source/getting_started.rst

     df = na_service.search_bonds(dmb=False, currency=currency, asset_types=asset_type,
                                   amortisation_type=amortisation_type, as_df=True)

-The following example returns list of ISINs and bond names for :underline:`only` Danish Mortgage Bonds (dmb=True), with DKK as currency and maturity between 9th of December 2021 to the day to day.
-Note that if dmb=False, the it would return :underline:`all` bonds with the same criteria, including Danish Mortgage Bonds.
+The following example returns list of ISINs and bond names for `only` Danish Mortgage Bonds (dmb=True), with DKK as currency and maturity between 9th of December 2021 to the day to day.
+Note that if dmb=False, the it would return `all` bonds with the same criteria, including Danish Mortgage Bonds.
 The results are in a DataFrame format.

 .. code-block:: python

     import datetime

     from nordea_analytics.nordea_analytics_service import NordeaAnalyticsService